 A person is lightly sedated before the procedure.
-An interventional cardiologist from the Cardiac Partners inserts a long thin hollow flexible tube (catheter) in a blood vessel in the inner thigh that leads to the heart.
+An interventional cardiologist from the Cooper and Inspira Cardiac Care inserts a long thin hollow flexible tube (catheter) in a blood vessel in the inner thigh that leads to the heart.
 Using an X-ray camera, the catheter is led to a small, specific coronary artery that supplies the thickened muscle.
 A small amount of pure alcohol is injected into the vessel through the catheter.
 The alcohol kills the cells on contact, causing the muscle (septum) to shrink back to a more normal size over time.

 Indications for the procedure

 Septal ablation may be recommended for people with hypertrophic obstructive cardiomyopathy when symptoms, such as chest pain, pressure, shortness of breath, fainting, and abnormal heart rhythms progress and worsen as the heart muscle thickens.